Never count him out: Nadal rallies past Shapovalov in Rome - WHIZ News

 After spectators were banned from the opening rounds because of the coronavirus pandemic, capacity was at 25% as part of the Italian government’s re-opening plan.

-“It was not good, it was great,” Djokovic said.
-“I missed the crowd as much as anybody else — one of the biggest reasons why I keep on playing.”
+“I missed the crowd as much as anybody else — one of the biggest reasons why I keep on playing,” Djokovic said.

-A five-time champion in Rome — with his last title coming in September when the tournament was moved amid the pandemic — Djokovic is looking to boost his clay-court game before Roland Garros starts at the end of the month.
+A five-time champion in Rome — with his last title coming in September when the tournament was moved amid the pandemic — Djokovic has had a rough start to the clay season.

 Djokovic said he played “at least 20-30% better” than he did against Taylor Fritz in his opening match in Rome.